google/go-cloud/internal/docs/pubsub/design.md

     return s.driver.Close()
 }

-// NewSubscription creates a Subscription from a driver.Subscription a batchSize
+// NewSubscription creates a Subscription from a driver.Subscription and opts to
-// parameter telling how many messages to fetch from the server at a time, and
-// an ackWait parameter telling the maximum amount of time to wait before
-// sending a non-empty batch of acks.
-Behind the scenes, NewSubscription spins
+// tune sending and receiving of acks and messages.
+Behind the scenes,
-// up a goroutine to gather acks into batches and periodically send them to the
+// NewSubscription spins up a goroutine to gather acks into batches and
-// server.
-func NewSubscription(s driver.Subscription, batchSize int, ackWait time.Duration) *Subscription {
+// periodically send them to the server. func NewSubscription(s driver.Subscription, opts SubscriptionOptions) *Subscription {
     // Details similar to the body of NewTopic should go here.
 }
 ```